poppa/markdown-to-html/README.md

 * **`source_path`**: The path to the directory where the Markdown files reside.

 * **`destination_path`**: The path to where the HTML files should be written.
-If this file doesn't exist it will be created.
+If this directory doesn't exist it will be created.

 * **`template_path`**: The path to the directory where the templates reside.
 If this is `null` the default template will be used.

-* **`menufile`**: If you wan't a menu generated on all pages, the easiest way is to create a *site index*, with links to all the pages, in the main Markdown file.
+* **`menufile`**: If you want a menu generated on all pages, the easiest way is to create a *site index*, with links to all the pages, in the main Markdown file.
 Note that the section is surrounded by two comment tags.